If you would like to speak to us about any press features or media interviews, please contact:

 From podcasts to press interviews, speaking engagements to radio and TV appearances, Louise can talk about her own story behind setting up The Homeworker magazine as well as on a variety of topics related to working from home and the growing change in our work-life culture.

-•The importance of looking after your mental health when working at home
+•The importance of looking after your mental health and dealing with loneliness when working at home

 • How to make the most of working from home and the flexibility it offers